Mid112/Project-Starter/README.md

 - As a user, I want to be able to view status book like complete, reading etc.
 - As a user, I want to be able to view all the books I have read and will read.
 - As a user, I want to be able to rank my book according to my personal preference.
-- As a user, I want to be able to add things like quote, notes etc. for individual books.
 - As a user, I want to be able to remove books from my reading lists.
+- As a user, I want to be able to save my reading list to file (if I so choose).
+- As a user, I want to be able to load my reading list from file (if I so choose).

-- As a user, I want to be able to create a reading goal,
+[//]: # (- As a user, I want to be able to create a reading goal, )

-  - I want to define time period to read a certain book.
+[//]: # (  - I want to define time period to read a certain book.)

 [//]: # (- As a user, I want to be able to create new genre and add books to them.)

-[//]: # (- )
+[//]: # ( &#40;- As a user, I want to be able to add things like quote, notes etc. for individual books.&#41;)